 Let’s discuss loop quantum gravity (LQG) and compare and contrast it with NPQG.
-Let’s start with basics from Dr. Carlo Rovelli via this set of twenty lectures.
-Episodes 1 and 2 will build your foundation of understanding from the historical progression of the understanding of space and time through black holes.
-Episode 3 through 20 get deep into mathematics and are not a prerequisite for this blog post.
+Let’s start with basics from Dr. Carlo Rovelli.
+Episodes 1 and 2 of this lecture series will build your foundation of understanding from the historical progression of the understanding of space and time through black holes.

 Dr. Rovelli describes LQG as being based on the quantization of a gravitational field that is inherent in Einstein’s spacetime.
 We’ll have to see how this develops, but it seems to me to be a cognitive error, as if gravitation is inherent in Einstein’s spacetime.
 In NPQG spacetime æther can accumulate energy from nearby standard matter-energy and then propagate that energy.
 Gravity is the force that matter-energy experiences when the surrounding spacetime æther has an energy gradient.

 In this video by “skydivephil” a number of the physicists working on loop quantum gravity share their thoughts.
 I was fascinated by the insights they have developed top down that are getting very close to the fundamental understanding of nature expressed in NPQG.
 It is even more amazing that they are so close to the answer yet can’t break through the incorrect narratives of physics that are blindfolding them from seeing the truth.
 I’ll extract some quotes from the transcript and comment upon them.